mkenney/docker-devenv/README.md

 # DESCRIPTION
      The devenv utility is used to manage mkenney/devenv docker containers to create a consistent bash-based shell environment.
+To detach from an instance, simply detach from the `tmux` session (`:detach`)

 # OPTIONS
      Command modifiers and alternate data inputs.
 Most commands take their own